 Heel spurs are one of the leading causes of heel pain.
-To get a definitive diagnosis and learn about treatment options, visit Vito La Puma, DPM, Roxann V. Clarke, DPM, and John A. DeBello, DPM, at Healthy Step Podiatry.
-Located in the Financial District of New York City, the podiatry team offers in-house X-rays and surgical solutions, along with conservative care, to relieve pain caused by heel spurs.
+To get a definitive diagnosis and learn about treatment options, visit Vito La Puma, DPM at Healthy Step Podiatry.
+Located in Midtown East and the Financial District of New York City, the podiatry team offers in-house X-rays and surgical solutions, along with conservative care, to relieve pain caused by heel spurs.
 Schedule a visit today by calling or booking online.

 A heel spur is a bony growth that develops on the bottom of the calcaneus — your heel bone — and protrudes into the soft tissues of your heel.
 Heel spurs typically have a sharp point at their tip that can project down toward the ground or forward toward the arch of your foot.